New York City's 9th City Council district

 New York City's 9th City Council district is one of 51 districts in the New York City Council.
-It is currently represented by Democrat Kristin Richardson Jordan, who took office in 2022.
+It is currently represented by Democrat Yusef Salaam—best known for being one the Central Park Five—who took office in 2024.

 Geography

 District 9 is based in Harlem in upper Manhattan, also covering smaller parts of East Harlem, Hamilton Heights, and Manhattanville.
 St. Nicholas Park and Marcus Garvey Park are both located in the district.

 The district overlaps with Manhattan Community Boards 9, 10, and 11, and is contained entirely within New York's 13th congressional district.
 It also overlaps with the 29th, 30th, and 31st districts of the New York State Senate, and with the 68th, 69th, 70th, and 71st districts of the New York State Assembly.

 With its population base in Harlem, the 9th district is the only plurality-Black district in Manhattan, and is home to what has historically been among the most politically active Black communities in the nation.
 Since Robert Jackson left office in 2013, the district has been the only one in the borough to be represented by a Black councilmember.